mustkhan/Machine-Learning-Playbook/README.md

 </p>

 ### Transfer Learning
-I used the [architecture and weights of VGG-16 while modifying the final, classifier layer](https://github.com/MustafaKhan670093/Machine-Learning-Playbook/blob/master/Cat%20and%20Dog%20Classifier%20(Transfer%20Learning).ipynb) on a cats and dogs dataset.
+I [used](https://github.com/MustafaKhan670093/Machine-Learning-Playbook/blob/master/Cat%20and%20Dog%20Classifier%20(Transfer%20Learning).ipynb) the architecture and weights of VGG-16 while modifying the final, classifier layer on a cats and dogs dataset.

 <p align="center">
   <img src="Images/cat-and-dog.png" alt="Cat And Dog" title="at And Dog" height="300" />
 </p>

+### Style Transfer